Breadseed Poppies

 You may need to check for bugs and remove any garden debris, then seal them up (as long as they’re dry) in a jar and stash in your kitchen!

-The pods are ready to use when you want for dried florals.
+The pods are ready to use when you want.

-Pepperbox: Pepperbox come in red, purple, and pale pink colors with dark blotched at the center.
+Pepperbox: Pepperbox comes in red, purple, and pale pink colors with dark blotched at the center.

 Giganteum: Purportedly the largest poppy pod there is.
-It has a large flower, over 6 in. wide, white petals with a pink-purple blotch.
+It has a large flower, over 6 in. wide, purple petals with a dark purple blotch.

 There are several other poppy seed varieties some with fringed petals, some with certain colors, one with a hens and chicks form.
 But I like to stick with the traditional edible poppyseed varieties…with the exception of ‘Giganteum’… 🙂

 Lauren’s Grape: (Papaver paeoniflorum & laciniatum) There is some confusion about this one.
-It supposedly was discovered by a garden writer/nursery woman who planted some seed from her poppy seed bagel.
+It supposedly was discovered by a garden writer/nurserywoman who planted some seed from her poppy seed bagel.
 It has a very purple flower.
 Some sources list it as a Papaver somniferum variety but Renee’s Seeds lists it as a hybrid of two species and doesn’t list it as having edible seed.
 I trust Renee’s Seeds, she’s been in business for a very long time.
-I think the bagel story may be a myth.
+I suspect the bagel story may be a myth.
 So I wouldn’t grow it for poppy seeds or pods.
-But it’s pretty!
+But it’s a pretty flower, probably not for cutting, either.

 Many seed companies offer either the pepperbox or the Hungarian Blue poppy seed, or both.
 The best way to get them is to check with your local nursery first.